MaxPhal/nnUNet4SoilXrayCT/README.md

 4. Place nifti_io.jar into the plugins folder of ImageJ (at ../Fiji.app/plugins").

 ## 1.7.Setting file paths
-In this repository, adopt \_\_path__.py: You have to define the path to your ImageJ application as well as the path to the nnUNet_raw folder (same as you set as an environment variable during the nnUNet installation).
+Open the \_\_path__.py (from this repository) file with a Text Editor and adapt the paths according to your local installations.
+You have to define the path to your ImageJ application as well as the path to the nnUNet_raw folder (same as you set as an environment variable during the nnUNet installation).

 # 2. Image annotation